obverter/obverter/README.md

                     Watch me yawn.

 Shaq and Kareem double-team in the corner?
-                    Who cares; it's going in off the bank.
+                    How 'bout I bank it off the top of the glass.
 ```

 So if I could make that shot _100% of the time_ — pure 100%, no rounding — would you stick me on an NBA bench, knowing full well that I'd about as useful as a toddler when it came time to play defense?